 - 1. Student Achievement - a.
 The school demonstrates successful student achievement by documenting through its assessment practices that students are acquiring the knowledge, skills, and competencies intended by the program objectives. - b.
 The school demonstrates successful student achievement by maintaining acceptable rates of student graduation and employment in the career field for which the school provided education as well as acceptable pass rates on licensure/certification exams where required by governmental entities to work in a particular career field.
-The school supports student achievement rates through student transcripts, the school's verifiable records and documentation of initial employment of its graduates, and exam pass rate data obtained from the requiring entity.2 - i.
-The Commission will review student achievement for each program offered at an institution and will consider not only the rates at which students graduate from a training program, attain employment in a training related field, and pass licensure/certification exams required for employment,3 but also other factors that are reasonably related to student achievement as a measure of educational quality and institutional effectiveness.
+The school supports student achievement rates through student transcripts, the school's verifiable records and documentation of initial employment of its graduates, and exam pass rate data obtained from the requiring entity.3

-2 See Appendix VII for the Commission's Guidelines for Employment Classification.
+3 See Appendix VII for the Commission's Guidelines for Employment Classification.